fauziaiqbal/Translingo/README.md

 IF ERRORS STILL OCCUR AND THESE STEPS DOESN'T FIX IT I AM REALLY SORRY,

 ## Support / Contact
-If you run into unresolved issues, contact:
+If you run into unresolved issues, and For inquiries related to the project, you can reach me via email:
-- Email: fauziaiqbal.018@gmail.com
-- WhatsApp: +92 321 4796769
+📧 **fauziaiqbal.018@gmail.com**